dragon7-fc/misc/algorithm/LeetCode/[Hard] [Solution] 128. Longest Consecutive Sequence.md

 * Time complexity : $O(nlgn)$.

-The main for loop does constant work nn times, so the algorithm's time complexity is dominated by the invocation of sort, which will run in $O(nlgn)$ time for any sensible implementation.
+The main for loop does constant work $n$ times, so the algorithm's time complexity is dominated by the invocation of sort, which will run in $O(nlgn)$ time for any sensible implementation.

 * Space complexity : $O(1)$ (or $O(n)$).